yt-project/yt/doc/source/help/index.rst

 What to do if you run into problems
 ===================================

-If you run into problems with ``yt``, there are a number of steps to follow to come to a solution.
+If you run into problems with yt, there are a number of steps to follow to come to a solution.
 The first handful of options are things you can do on your own, but if those don't yield results, we have provided a number of ways to connect with our community of users and developers to solve the